normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 ## Get Item

-Using the Hash and range key, if a range key was set for the table, the item is returned as a **Dictionary<string, AttrubuteValue>**.
+Using the Hash and range key, if a range key was set for the table, the item is returned as a **Dictionary<string, AttributeValue>**.

 #### AttributesToGet